 It is the same with chi kung.
 You have to learn from a master if you want the wonderful benefits of chi kung.
 Indeed, most chi kung practitioners today only perform chi kung techniques, but they don't derive the benefits of chi kung because they don't have the skills.

 I would recommend that you attain my Intensive Chi Kung Course.
 Please see my website for available dates, and contact my secretary for registration.
 Many people from all over the world attend my chi kung courses.

 A student asked me why I call the high attack in our basic combat sequence "White Snake Shoots Venom" whereas some other Shaolin Wahnam sites refer to this pattern as "Poisonous Snake Shoots Venom".
-I had always called this pattern White Snake and didn't give it much more thought.
+I always called this pattern White Snake and didn't give it much more thought.
 However, I suddenly remembered you also commenting that this pattern is Poisonous Snake a couple of years ago.

 Looking at all of the recent videos of the basic sequences, I have found that you use Poisonous Snake.
-I started to ask myself why I was using the this pattern name.
-Then I found the following: http://www.shaolin.org/review/snake.html.
+I started to ask myself why I was using this pattern name.
+Then I found the following: https://www.shaolin.org/review/snake.html.
 This was the first version of the sequence you posted and represents how I learnt the set.
 As you will note, White Snake Shoots Venom is used.

 Could you please clarify this discrepancy for me?
 Should I, for example, change the term I have been using?

 — Sifu Andrew Barnett, Chief Instructor, Shaolin Wahnam Switzerland

 Both terms, "Poisonous Snake Shoots Venom" and "White Snake Shoots Venom", are used in Shaolin Kungfu and Taijiquan.
 But "Poisonous Snake" is more frequently used in Shaolin Kungfu, and "White Snake" in Taijiquan.